-Dr. Marc is a veterinarian guest blogger for pet insurance provider, Pets Best.
+Dr. Marc is a veterinarian guest blogger for Pets Best Insurance, a pet insurance agency for dogs and cats.

 First let’s start with clarifying what shivering (or trembling) is versus what a seizure is.